 The numbers

-Pattern 1: Credential harvesting
+Pattern 1: Credential access + network egress

-5,953 skills
+8,177 skills

 access credentials — API keys, tokens, or environment variables.
 When a skill reads your